15th MEU supports Operation Inherent Resolve from Makin Island ARG

 |Downloads:

-This work, 15th MEU supports Operation Inherent Resolve from Makin Island ARG [Image 4 of 4], by Sgt Sarah Stegall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 15th MEU supports Operation Inherent Resolve from Makin Island ARG, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT